papermerge/documentation/source/Installation/settings.rst

 EMail
 #######

 You can import documents directly from email/IMAP account.
-All EMail importer settings must be defined in papermerge.conf.py on worker side.
+All EMail importer settings must be defined in ``papermerge.conf.py`` on worker side.
+Read details about ingesting documents via IMAP account in :ref:`document consumption chapter <importer_imap>`.

 ``IMPORT_MAIL_HOST``